hindog/grid-executor/README.md

 #### Configuration ####

-Configuration is provided though a properties file.
+Configuration is provided via the `GridConfig` builder methods or a properties file (or both).
 Properties are scoped by `grid.`.

 ```